Troxoboxo/SF_Bike_Share/README.md

 Note the data has been slimmed down to be for values during 2015 to help lower computational requirements.
 This creates an 8 month period to work with between January and August.

+*** If loading the R Markdown and project ensure you unzip the data and place it in the data folder

 Files:
-* Project_Proposal.pdf - Contains the data graph and an introduction to the purose of the project
+* Project_Proposal1.pdf - Contains the data graph and an introduction to the purose of the project
+* Project_Proposal2.pdf - Updated version and includes the graph data algorithms and queries
+* BikeShare_RProj - Folder containing the work done in R to produce visualizations, profiling of data, and cleaning steps
+* Neo4j_Setup_Script - Instructions in order to load the data from the zip files labeled for neo4j.
+Everything was slimmed down significantly to enable Neo to create the network structure

 Links:
 * dataset: https://www.kaggle.com/benhamner/sf-bay-area-bike-share